 Please note: the App has no connection to Apple's iCloud services.
 The only way to backup and restore App-data or replicate App-data to other devices is to connect to and use the Website - which requires an active subscription.

 Sailor Logbook S App is a Freemium App.
 Thus, when installed, these restrictions apply:

 Restriction 1: you can list, map, chart and report historic tracks, as long as the including time span doesn't exceed TEN days.
 This means you can track your whole summer cruise day-by-day, but you can only present up to ten days at a time.

-Restriction 2: you cannot connect to and use the Sailor Logbook Website, which has extended functionality.
+Restriction 2: you cannot connect to and use the Sailor Logbook Website, which has supplementary functionality.
 This means you must do without options for:

 The Sailor Logbook Homepage has a link to a separate Sailor Logbook Website manual.